UncleMac66/nodenurse/README.md

   captop               Run a report on capacity topology if tenancy is enabled for it

 Arguments:
-  HOST(S)                An input hostfile, or space separated list of hostnames (e.g. gpu-1 gpu-2).
+  HOST(S)                An input hostfile, or space separated list of hostnames (e.g. gpu-1 gpu-2) or slurm notation like gpu-[1,2,5-6].

   --all,-a               Use all hosts that are listed in slurm.